 Several nonsteroidal anti-inflammatory drugs (NSAIDs) are available in the market and we incline towards these to alleviate the pain caused by inflammation.
-Now one of the most effective solution to pacify inflammation can be picked from your grocery store.
+Now one of the most effective solutions to reduce inflammation can be picked from your grocery store.
 Studies have shown some common foods and beverages possess anti-inflammatory properties.

 Natural Ways to Reduce Inflammation

-Chyawanprash is an Ayurvedic superfood is abundant in flavonoids and antioxidants.
+Chyawanprash, an Ayurvedic superfood is abundant in flavonoids and antioxidants.
 It is made up of 35 distinct herbs, with Amla (Indian Gooseberry) as its base ingredient.
-The antioxidants present in Amla reduce the acid levels in the stomach.
-Another ingredient, Honey with its perennial medical history, is known for its anti-inflammatory properties.
+The antioxidants present in Amla reduce the acidic levels in the stomach.
+Another ingredient, honey is known for its anti-inflammatory properties.

 The Chyawanprash ingredient, neem leaves has been used in Ayurveda to treat inflammatory skin conditions, muscle aches and joint pains.
-The Holy Basil leaves act as anti-inflammatory and anti-oxidant agents therefore prove to be effective against arthritis, diabetes, high cholesterol, etc.
+The Holy Basil leaves act as anti-inflammatory and anti-oxidant agents therefore prove to be effective against arthritis, diabetes and high cholesterol.

-The licorice roots help combat inflammation caused due to cold, cough, mouth ulcers, etc. The flavonoids present in Chyawanprash prevent the overstimulation of the immune system, caused due to unwanted immune responses.
+The licorice roots help combat inflammation caused due to cold, cough and mouth ulcers.
+The flavonoids present in Chyawanprash prevent the overstimulation of the immune system, caused due to unwanted immune responses.
 It is also a great help in fighting other allergies.

-Many of the essential vitamins and nutrients can only be absorbed in the presence of oil.
-Hence, pairing greens with olive oil, which also exhibits anti-inflammatory properties, has proven to be of utmost benefit, as presence of oil helps more absorption of nutrients.
+Pairing greens with olive oil, which also exhibits anti-inflammatory properties, has proven to be of utmost benefit, as presence of oil helps more absorption of nutrients.

 Disclaimer: The information provided here is for entertainment and reference purposes only, and is not meant to serve as actual medical information.
 For advice about any of the illnesses listed, please visit a qualified physician.